wallabag/android-app/README.md

 # wallabag - Android App [![Build Status](https://travis-ci.org/wallabag/android-app.svg?branch=master)](https://travis-ci.org/wallabag/android-app)

 <img src="unnamed.png" align="left"
-width="250"
+width="200"
     hspace="10" vspace="10">

 wallabag is a self hosted read-it-later app.
-Unlike other services, wallabag is free and open source.
 It's made for you to comfortably read and archive your articles. wallabag for Android is a companion app for [wallabag](https://www.wallabag.org). wallabag is available on the Google Play Store and F-Droid.